NatalieClark2021/PigLatin-WebAPI/README.md

-This is just a practice project intended more thuroughly understand a new tech stack
+This is just a practice project intended more thoroughly understand a new tech stack

 The stack is Svelte + Tailwind and the Web-Api uses FSharp + Giraffe.
 For the Database I used SQLite